 We have been handling more and more nursing home cases in the last few years.
 How much is a nursing home case worth in Maryland?
 Well, nursing homes think a strong liability nursing home death case in Maryland is worth between $200,000 and $250,000.

 We disagree.
 Strongly.
 This disagreement is bound to come to a head soon.

 The Nursing Home Challenge

 Most of the best malpractice lawyers in Maryland are not taking nursing home cases.
 Why?
 Maryland nursing home cases rarely have a lot of economic damages so you are limited to the cap on damages in Maryland.
-So our “best day” value in 207 for a nursing home case is between $785,000 (for one wrongful death beneficiary) and $981,250 (more than one beneficiary).
+So our “best day” value in 2017 for a nursing home case is between $785,000 (for one wrongful death beneficiary) and $981,250 (for more than one beneficiary).
 Why?
 This is Maryland’s cap on non-economic damages in action.
 Nursing home cases rarely have significant economic damages you can collect at trial.

 Maryland Nursing Home Do Not Try Cases

 The major nursing homes in Maryland have hired pretty good lawyers.
 They talk so tough, too.
 You sometimes forget for a second that their client has never let them take a nursing home case to trial.
 (Is it rude to point this out?)

 There are a few cases we have now where the nursing home has made clear they have no intention of meeting our demands.
 In a few of these cases, I have clients that will want to hold their ground.
 So are they going to go to trial?
 That remains to be seen.